simplehtmldom/simplehtmldom/docs/HtmlNode/__get.md

 See [magic methods](http://php.net/manual/en/language.oop5.overloading.php#object.get)

 If the provided name is a valid attribute name, returns the attribute value.
-Otherwise a value according to the table below.
+Otherwise, a value according to the table below.

 | Name        | Description                                                                               |
 |-------------|-------------------------------------------------------------------------------------------|